sixeyed/docker-kube-workshop/part-1.md

 kubectl apply -f ./part-1/mysql-deployment.yaml
 ```

-Run another interactive container, and you can check the user you created using the previous deployment is still there in the database:
+Run another interactive container, and you can check that the user you created using the previous deployment is still there in the database:

 ```
 kubectl run -it --rm --image=mysql:8.0.11 --restart=Never mysql-client -- mysql -h mysql -ppassword